aphilas/reject-bbi/src/posts/2020-12-09-how-to-participate-in-the-project.md

 ### Sharing

-Spread the word, share the link to our website and posts.
+Spread the word and share the link to our website and posts.

 ### Involving others

 Invite other people to contribute through any of the means listed above.

+---

 [Contact us](mailto:info@rejectbbi.org) and let us know how we can help you participate.